NethServer/nethsecurity/packages/ns-phonehome/README.md

 The phonehome sends every night some statistical data to a remote server.
 These data are used to:
 - create an installation map [https://phonehome.nethserver.org/](https://phonehome.nethserver.org/)
-- create an inventory of hardware compatibile with NextSecurity
+- create an inventory of hardware compatibile with NethSecurity

 Sent data can be inspected using the following command:
 ```